43 Small Businesses in Seville You Can Support Right Now

 1. Lama La Uva

 Wine lovers can’t miss a pit stop at Lama La Uva.
 Owner Ana’s passion for wine and supporting small boutique wineries has made this wine store a point of reference for those who love to seek out unique and interesting wines in Seville.
 You can buy a bottle, sip on a glass, or sit down to a tasting of a range of different wines!

-And if you prefer to stay in the comfort of your home, you can order wine directly from the website and they’ll be on your doorstep in no time at all.
+If you prefer to stay in the comfort of your home, you can order wine directly from the website and they’ll be on your doorstep in no time at all.

 2. Salsamento

 Salsamento is the perfect blend of an old-school abacería and a 21st century tapas bar.
+Since the day Salsamento opened, it’s been a favorite of the Devour Seville team in our spare time.

-Luis opened the bar in 2016 and has become popular for his selection of wines and sherry wines; simple tapas of cheese, tinned fish and seafood; and delicious montaditos.
+Luis opened the bar in 2016 and has become popular for his selection of wines and sherry wines, simple tapas of cheese, tinned fish, and seafood, and delicious montaditos.
 We are partial to their cheese boards and sherry selection!

 3. Corta y Cata